 In 2023, the park is requiring all visitors have a timed-entry pass that you have to buy in advance for $2 on Recreation.gov.
 However, if you have camping reservations or backcountry permit, you can use those as your timed-entry pass.
 You can enter the park on the first day of your camping reservation.
 You will still need to pay your park entrance fee at the entrance station.

 Car Camping in Rocky Mountain National Park

 Timber Creek Campground on the West Side

 Just 10 miles inside the park from the Grand Lake entrance, the Timber Creek Campground has 98 sites.
 Open late May through early November, it is the only campground on the park’s west side.
-Sites can be reserved on Recreation.gov.
+Sites must be reserved on Recreation.gov.

 Located along the Colorado River, this beautiful campground is the definition of “Rocky Mountain high” since it sits at 8,900 feet.
 It has flush toilets, offers ranger-led programs and can accommodate RVs up to 30 feet in length.
 Be aware that there is no shade at this campground since the pine beetle infestation in the area forced the park service to take down a number of trees.

 Because this is the only campground on the park’s west side, make your reservation early (reservations open six months in advance).

 Moraine Park Campground on the East Side